 Marketech International Corp. (the "Company") was incorporated in the Republic of China (R.O.C) on December 27, 1988.
 On October 17, 2002, the Company's common shares were officially listed on the Taiwan Over-The-Counter Securities Exchange and on May 24, 2004, the shares were transferred to be listed on the Taiwan Stock Exchange.
 The Company and its subsidiaries (collectively referred herein as the "Group") are mainly engaged in (i) import and trade of various integrated circuits, semiconductors, electrical equipment and materials, chemicals, gas, components; (ii) factory affair and mechatronic system including clean room, automatic supply system of (specialty) gas and chemicals, monitoring system, Turn-key and Hook-up Project services and (iii) design and manufacturing of customized equipment.
-Ennoconn International Investment Co., Ltd. owns 43.30% of the shares of the Company.
+Ennoconn International Investment Co., Ltd. owns 42.79% of the shares of the Company.
 The ultimate parent company of the Company is Ennoconn Corporation.

-2. THE DATE OF AUTHORISATION FOR ISSUANCE OF THE CONSOLIDATED FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORISATION
+2. THE DATE OF AUTHORIZATION FOR ISSUANCE OF THE CONSOLIDATED FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORIZATION

-The consolidated financial statements were approved and authorised for issuance by the Board of Directors on February 21, 2022.
+The consolidated financial statements were approved by the Board of Directors on February 17, 2023.
 3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS

-(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")
+(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments endorsed by the FSC effective from 2021 are as follows:
+New standards, interpretations and amendments endorsed by the FSC that became effective from 2022 are as follows: